just214/CodeDigest/README.md

   - Default `--max-depth=20`.
   - Prevents running forever on enormous or deeply nested repositories.
 - **Symlinks**
-  - Symlinks are tracked so CodeDigest doesn’t loop infinitely on recursive links.
+  - Symlinks are tracked to prevent infinite loops from recursive links.
+Circular symlinks are detected and skipped.
-  - Broken symlinks generate warnings but do not stop the script.
+  - Broken symlinks or symlinks with permission errors generate warnings but do not stop the script.
 - **File Type Detection**
   - A set of known text extensions is used (e.g., `.js`, `.py`, `.md`, etc.).
-  - Otherwise checks for null characters.
+  - For files without known text extensions, a check for null characters is performed to determine if it's likely a text file.
 - **Large Directories**
   - For big projects, be mindful of memory and time.
-Possibly add more ignore patterns, include patterns for specific sections, or reduce `--max-depth`.
+Consider adding more specific ignore patterns, using include patterns to target specific sections, or reducing `--max-depth`.
 - **Filtered Directory Tree**
   - The directory tree always reflects only the files that are included in the digest after applying both include and ignore patterns, providing a clean and focused view of the digested codebase.
+- **Output Summary and Stats:**
+  - The summary at the end of the digest file provides detailed statistics, including file counts, sizes, matched ignore and include patterns, file size distribution by extension (with a bar graph), and any errors encountered during processing.

 ### License

 This project is licensed under the [MIT License](LICENSE).
 You can use, modify, and distribute the code as long as the original license is included.

 **Enjoy CodeDigest!**
-If you have questions or ideas, open an issue or PR.